g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

     1 172.50.1.6                                 56  64 12ms881us
     sent=2 received=2 packet-loss=0% min-rtt=12ms881us avg-rtt=25ms760us max-rtt=38ms639us
 ```
-Everythins is great!!!!
+Everything is great!!!!

-With this, we finished our VPNs journey, and can go on Class of Services.
-See you in the next time, bye!
+With this, we've finished our VPN journey, and we can move on to Class of Service.
+See you next time, bye!